Mitigate and manage safety risk

 Avoiding using drugs

-Information on drug aversion is available in the long-form version of the Work Safety Assessment.
+Information on drug aversion is available in the long-form version of the Workplace Safety Profile.
 People with poor results on the drug aversion scale have a more open and accepting attitude toward legal and illegal drugs and are more likely to have used drugs in the past.

 Controlling outbursts of anger

-Attitudes toward violence is available in the long-form version of the Work Safety Assessment.
+Attitudes toward violence is available in the long-form version of the Workplace Safety Profile.
 People with higher scores tend to control the way they respond to different situations more effectively, and are less likely to act in a violent manner.

 Responses are automatically checked for consistency—ensuring the candidate’s responses make sense and are not haphazard or random—and positive self-presentation, ensuring individuals haven’t tried to present themselves in an overly positive way.
 In this way, we can detect whether the candidate has attempted to ‘beat’ the test.

-The Work Safety Assessment is already a staple for many top employers.
+The Workplace Safety Profile is already a staple for many top employers.
 Simply complete the form and one of our friendly staff will be in touch to discuss how you can add our user-friendly test to your recruitment process.